Rubenvalrom/Multilabel-Baldness-Classification/README.md

 ### Training

-- **Loss Function**: L1 loss for regression.
+- **Loss Function**: L1 loss(MAE) for regression.
 - **Optimizer**: AdamW with scheduled learning rate, momentum adjustments, and weight decay.
-- Mixed precision training (using `torch.cuda.amp`) accelerates convergence and reduces memory consumption.
+- Mixed precision training (using `torch.cuda.amp`) which drastically reduces memory consumption.
-- Early stopping with patience of 10 epochs is implemented to prevent overfitting.
+- Early stopping with patience of 50 epochs is implemented to improve generalization.

 ### Evaluation

-- Training progress is monitored using validation loss and other metrics like MAE.
-- Bootstrap confidence intervals are reported for test set performance.
+- Bootstrap confidence intervals are reported for all sets performances.
+- Accuracy, MAE, Mape and Quadratic Cohen's Kappa score.
+- Confusion Matrix and Distribution of MAE on the whole set, pre-boostraping.

 ## Results

-- The model achieves a Mean Absolute Error (MAE) of 0.12 on the validation set and 0.15 on the test set.
-- Training logs, model weights, and evaluation scripts are included for reproducibility.

-## Reproducibility

-To reproduce the results:

-1. Clone this repository: `git clone https://github.com/Rubenvalrom/Multilabel-Baldness-Classification.git`
-2. Place the image data and CSV label files in the `src/data/` directory as per the notebook instructions.
-3. Install dependencies using the provided `requirements.txt` file.
-4. Run `src/losses notebooks/classification-losses.ipynb` in a Python environment with the required packages: `torch`, `torchvision`, `ema_pytorch`, `kornia`, `matplotlib`, `seaborn`, `pandas`, `numpy`, and `PIL`.
-5. Experiment with the model using the provided datasets and evaluation scripts.
+- Test set:
+  - Accuracy: 0.82 ± 0.05,
+  - MAE: 0.22 ± 0.05
+  - Mean Absolute Percentage Error: 8.71 ± 2.43
+  - Quadratic Cohen's Kappa: 0.96 ± 0.01

+- Validation set:
+  - Accuracy: 0.73 ± 0.04
+  - Mean Absolute Error: 0.35 ± 0.05
+  - Mean Absolute Percentage Error: 13.52 ± 2.79
+  - Quadratic Cohen's Kappa: 0.90 ± 0.02

+- Train set got all metrics effectively perfect even after the online augmentation and 0.5 dropout rate.

+Overall the model has a good performance, it usually classifies correctly each subject, in a minority of cases it over/underestimates by 1 class the severity of the alopecia.

 ## References